rumoncarter/Service-Standard/README.md

 You can share your thoughts and ideas by:

-* emailing us at digital.standard@ontario.ca
+* emailing us at TBD
 * forking our GitHub repository

 ### By email